neicnordic/ahm18.neic.nordforsk.org/_crossteams/03-hands-on3.md

 ---
-organizers: TBD
+organizers: Ratatosk
-title: How do we use the next cloud service like data.deic.dk?
-How can you find and deploy a scientific workflow in the cloud?
+title: How do we organize events (workshops, conferences, etc.)?
 details: /crossteams/ho_details3/
 name: hands-on
 ---

-Glenna 2 will show how to use data.deic.dk cloud service to deploy a data intensive scientific workflow.
+During this hands-on/show me your tool session, Ratatosk will show how they use indico to help them to organize events such as conferences or workshops.

+CodeRefinery uses Typeform for workshop registrations as well as workshop follow-up surveys.

+For organizing this NeIC All Hands meeting, we chose ad-hoc tools...

+What about you?

+Come and share **pros** and **cons** of the various approaches chosen by NeIC projects.